UniMath/agda-unimath/src/graph-theory/dependent-reflexive-graphs.lagda.md

 Consider a [reflexive graph](graph-theory.reflexive-graphs.md) `A`.
 A
 {{#concept "dependent reflexive graph}} `B` over `A` consists of:

-- A family `B₀ : A₀ → 𝒰` of vertices
+- A family `B₀ : A₀ → 𝒰` of types as the type family of vertices
 - A family `B₁ : {x y : A₀} → A₁ x y → B₀ x → B₀ y → 𝒰` of
   [binary relations](foundation.binary-relations.md) between the types of vertices `B₀`, indexed by the type of edges `A₁` in `A`.